fritzrehde/watchbind/README.md

 ## Customizations

 There are several ways to customize the settings:
-1. The command line options override all other settings (i.e. all toml and default settings).
-2. A toml config file, specified with `watchbind --config-file <FILE>`, overrides all default settings (Example: [test-config.toml](examples/test-config.toml)).
+1. A toml config file, specified with `watchbind --config-file <FILE>`, overrides all default settings (Example: [test-config.toml](examples/test-config.toml)).
+2. The command-line options override all other settings (i.e. all toml and default settings).

+All ways of configuring `watchbind` (toml and cli options) can be used at the same time, and `watchbind` will automatically figure out which settings to use according to the above hierarchy.

+Personally, I recommend using the cli options for small one liners and a toml config file for more complex scripts.

 ### Keybindings